 For more than a century, copper and gold have been mined in the Mt Lyell area.
 Previous operators of the Mt Lyell mine discharged smelter slag and mill tailings into the river system until smelting stopped in 1970, and discharge of tailings to the river ceased in 1994.
 The current mine operator, Copper Mines of Tasmania (CMT), contain their mill tailings in a tailings dam in accordance with best practice.

-Acid mine drainage is created by natural processes when the pyrite bedrock is exposed to oxygen and water.
-The last century of mining at Mt Lyell exposed massive areas of broken up pyrite-rich rock which will continue to react with oxygen and water for years to come, leaching acid mine drainage into the river system.
-The pyrite rock at Mt Lyell is different to other rock types (such as granite or sandstone) as it contains suplhides which react with water and oxygen to form sulphuric acid that leaches out the other metals.
-Drainage water from these historic mine practices contains high concentrations of copper, aluminium, iron, manganese and zinc.
+Acid and metalliferous drainage (AMD) occurs when sulfide-bearing rocks are exposed to oxygen (the air) and water.
+The last century of mining at Mt Lyell exposed massive areas of broken sulphide-rich rock to the air and to high levels of rainfall, forming sulphuric acid that leaches out the other metals in the rock, including copper, aluminium, iron, manganese and zinc.
 These reactions are very difficult to stop and will continue until either the oxygen, water or sulphides are exhausted.

 Copper Mines of Tasmania (CMT) is not responsible for the environmental damage caused by, or resulting from, previous operations, as outlined in the Copper Mines of Tasmania Act Pty Ltd (Agreement) Act 1999.
-However CMT has continued to be involved in the active management of acid drainage from the site, to the extent permitted by their current operations.
+However, CMT has continued to be involved in the active management of AMD from the site, to the extent permitted by their current operations.

-Unless remedial action is taken, acid mine drainage will continue to contaminate the river system and harbour for hundreds of years.
-It is important to realise that mine closure would not solve the problem because of the high rainfall and large volumes of sulphidic rock at the site.
-The only solution is to treat the acid drainage effluent from the Mt Lyell site by extracting metals or neutralising the acid.
+Unless remedial action is taken, AMD will continue to contaminate the river system for hundreds of years.
+It is important to realise that mine closure would not solve the problem because of the high rainfall and large volumes of broken sulphidic rock at the site.
+The only solution is to treat the AMD from the Mt Lyell site by extracting metals or neutralising the acid.

 Environmental impact of acid mine drainage on the King and Queen Rivers and Macquarie Harbour